lynndylanhurley/devise_token_auth/README.md

 # Usage
 If you're using the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) for angular.js, then you're already done.

 The following routes are available for use by your client.
-These routes are relative to the path at which this engine is mounted (`/auth` in the example above).
+These routes rest relative to the path at which this engine is mounted (`/auth` in the example above).

 | path | method | purpose |
 |:-----|:-------|:--------|